MDG2122/music_generation_transformers/README.md

 http://www.jsbach.net/midi/midi_solo_violin.html
 https://bitmidi.com/eine-kleine-nachtmusik1-violin-mid

+Note: The dataset for fine-tuning consists of Sonatas and Partitas for solo violin, composed by J.S.
+Bach.
+The second link was used for testing only and contains just a single Mozart composition (Eine Kleine Nachtmusik).

 Results:

 The model was able to create predictions from scratch in both cases, with the pretrained model, the results are similar to a piano composition, as expected: